BlameTroi/512-words/README.md

 		spell = true, -- Spellcheck
 	},
-	floating_calendar_keybind = "g.", -- Keybind to toggle calendar in normal mode. split = false, -- If true, will create a buffer as a split, false creates a new buffer window words = 0x200, -- (0x200 == 512) Set the number of words required to get a star ⭐ storage_directory = tostring(vim.fn.stdpath("data")), -- Where all your files are saved, if you change the default "~" will be expanded for you.
+	floating_calendar_keybind = "g.", -- Keybind to toggle calendar in normal mode. split = true, -- If true, will create the journal window as a split, false creates a new buffer window words = 0x200, -- (0x200 == 512) Set the number of words required to get a star ⭐ storage_directory = tostring(vim.fn.stdpath("data")), -- Where all your files are saved, if you change the default "~" will be expanded for you.

-	-- NOTE: Do not alter the folder/files naming structure in the saved directory.
+	-- NOTE: Do not alter the folder/file naming structure in the saved directory.
 The files are read to determine stars.
-})
+}
 ```